quotient-im/Quaternion/README.md

 - `UI/use_human_friendly_dates` - set this to false (or 0) if you do NOT want usage of human-friendly dates ("Today", "Monday" instead of the standard day-month-year triad) in the UI; the default is true.
-- `UI/Fonts/render_type` - select how to render fonts in Quaternion timeline;
-  possible values are "NativeRendering" (default) and "QtRendering".
 - `UI/quote_style` - the quote template.
 The `\\1` means the quoted string.
   By default it's `> \\1\n`.
 - `UI/quote_regex` - set to `^([\\s\\S]*)` to add `UI/quote_style` only at
   the beginning and end of the quote.
 By default it's `(.+)(?:\n|$)`.
+- `UI/Fonts/render_type` - select how to render fonts in Quaternion timeline;
+  possible values are "NativeRendering" (default) and "QtRendering".
+- `UI/Fonts/family` - override the font family for the whole application.
+  If not specified, the default font for your environment is used.
+- `UI/Fonts/pointSize` - override the font size (in points) for the whole application.
+If not specified, the default size for your environment is used.
-- `UI/Timeline/font_family` - font family (for example `Monospace`) to
+- `UI/Fonts/timeline_family` - font family (for example `Monospace`) to
   display messages in the timeline.
+If not specified, the application-wide font family is used.
-- `UI/Timeline/font_pointSize` - font size to display messages in the timeline.
+- `UI/Fonts/timeline_pointSize` - font size (in points) to display messages in the timeline.
+If not specified, the application-wide point size is used.

 Since version 0.0.9.4, AppImage binaries for Linux and .dmg files for macOS are compiled with Qt Keychain support.
 It means that Quaternion will try